 Second, we must also consider $f_{su}$ and $f_{se}$, the fraction of ejecta that reach the surface of Earth upon impact and the fraction of extremophiles that successfully seed life, respectively, using the same convention as in \citet{doi:10.1089/ast.2021.0187}.We are explicitly computing the probability that viable organisms would be delivered to the surface of the Earth, and were able to then survive on the surface, and we denote this phenomenon as ``seeding" life as used in \citet{doi:10.1089/ast.2021.0187} These factors will lower $C_{n}f_{B}$ and reduce the likelihood of panspermia.
-Since we cannot constrain these factors to estimate a value for $C_{n}f_{B}f_{su}f_{se}$, we can instead place an upper-limit to the probability that panspermia sparked life on Earth is $C_{n}f_{B}f_{su}f_{se} \leq 10^{-5}$.
+Since we cannot constrain these factors to estimate a value for $C_{n}f_{B}f_{su}f_{se}$, we can instead place an upper-limit to the probability that panspermia seeded life on Earth is $C_{n}f_{B}f_{su}f_{se} \leq 10^{-5}$.
 Our upper limit for $C_{n}f_{B}f_{su}f_{se}$ is based on the assumption that both $f_{su} = 1$ and $f_{se} = 1$, which is under the most optimistic conditions that all microorganisms on an impact ejecta reach Earth’s surface ($f_{su} = 1$) and that ejecta successfully propagates life ($f_{se} = 1$).
 From our study, $10^{-9} \leq C_{n}f_{B} \leq 10^{-5}$.
 In this inequality, $10^{-5}$ is the maximum possible value for $C_{n}f_{B}$, which would be true if both $f_{su} = 1$ and $f_{se} = 1$ in our expression for $C_{n}f_{B}f_{su}f_{se}$.